What you need to know about Investing in Property using an SMSF Loan

 Let’s take a closer look at these elements:

 a.
 Diversification.
-An investment in a single asset can increase the fund’s exposure to concentration risk, that is, the risk that single asset comprising most of the assets of the fund may not perform to expectations.
+An investment in a single asset can increase the fund’s exposure to concentration risk, that is, the risk that a single asset comprising most of the assets of the fund may not perform to expectations.
 Borrowing allows the SMSF to deploy part of its capital to equity in the property investment, as well as other assets to balance out the risk of concentration.
 Borrowing does however increase financial leverage and the risk of a property investment, but this is somewhat mitigated by the limited recourse nature of an SMSF loan (see this link on what limited recourse means).
 We talk more about financial leverage below.

 b.
 Liquidity.
 Here we are referring to the availability of liquid assets like cash to meet unexpected liabilities of the fund.
 Borrowing to meet part of the purchase price allows the fund to carry extra liquid assets for this purpose.
 Consideration of the right level of liquidity to carry in your fund should be a discussion with your financial adviser.